Boux/CrowdControl/README.md

 ## Settings

 - **Relay Server** — the server that connects phones to your app.
 A default server is provided, or you can add your own.
+The default server is hosted on railway and is currently offline until I fully release the application, it's still available to self-host until then.
 - **OSC Output** — enable/disable, set the host, port, and protocol (UDP/TCP) for your OSC receiver.
 - **MIDI Output** — enable/disable, select a MIDI device on your system.